-There are a healthy number of free or budget video editors available for Mac OS X, but what if you only need to edit audio?
+There are a healthy number of free or budget video editors available for Mac OS X, but what if you only need to edit audio and want to do it at a reasonable price?
 The selection might not be quite as hearty, but if you need to slice up a WAV or merge a couple of MP3 files then you’re in luck.

 Considering Apple’s media-savvy approach with free apps like iMovie, it’s surprising that there’s not a simple audio editor bundled with OS X. We’ve found a few that won’t break the bank.

 If you’re looking for a completely free audio editor that eats uncompressed audio for breakfast, Audacity is the only open-source box of tricks you need.
 The editor supports .WAV, .AIFF, .FLAC, .MP2/3 and .OGG filetypes, with an interface that loosely resembles the fondly-remembered CoolEdit.